saqib736/End-to-End-GenAI-Retail-Industry-Project/README.md

 ## Acknowledgments

-This project was developed as part of a learning exercise in applying reinforcement learning to robotic simulations.
-Special thanks to the open-source community for providing the tools and libraries that made this project possible.
+This project was developed as a learning exercise in applying large language models (LLM) in the Retail industry specifically interacting with SQL databases.
+Special thanks to the open-source community for providing the tools and libraries that made it possible.